TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 ## Double Opportunity
 **Category:** General
 **Execution Time:** Special
-**Cost:** 2 stamina
+**Cost:** 2 energy
 **Range:** 1 meter
 **Requirements:**
 	Any melee weapon.
 	A damaging prepared weapon attack or combat technique.
 **Effect**
 	You can choose to activate this ability when you use a prepared action.
 This prepared action can trigger twice instead of once.
-You can instead spend double the stamina cost to have your prepared action trigger thrice instead.
+You can instead spend double the energy cost to have your prepared action trigger thrice instead.

 ## Curving Arrow
 **Category:** Weapon attack
 **Execution Time:** Action
-**Cost:** 2 stamina
+**Cost:** 2 energy
 **Range:** Weapon range
 **Requirements:**
 	A longbow or a shortbow.